Information for Students

 info@vancouverfirstaid.ca

-Students are expected to complete the following requirements as part of their Fieldwork curriculum:
+We provide students with the following opportunities as part of the Fieldwork curriculum:

-- Either, one inpatient hospital experience (acute, subacute, ICU etc) OR one long term care experience
+• One inpatient acute hospital experience (acute, subacute, ICU, etc) or one long-term care experience

-Placements occur in any of the BC health authorities and may be in rural or urban locations.
-Students have the opportunity to experience a wide variety of clinical settings in both public and private sectors, with the chance to participate in innovative projects.
+Placements occur in any BC health authority areas and may be in rural or urban locations.
+Students will experience various clinical settings in both public and private sectors, and have the opportunity to participate in innovative community projects.

 BC Health Authorities Map